 Structuring fees, excess deal deposits, prepayment fees and similar fees are recognized as income as earned, usually when paid.

-Other fee income, including annual fees and monitoring fees are included in Other Income.
-Income from such sources was \$47,259, \$56,197 and \$18,908 for the years ended December 31, 2017, 2016 and 2015, respectively.
+Other fee income from investment sources, includes annual fees and monitoring fees from our portfolio investments and are included in other income from non-control/non-affiliate investments and other income from affiliate investments.
+Income from such sources for the years ended December 31, 2018, 2017 and 2016 was \$44,872, \$47,259 and \$56,197 respectively.

 Other income from non-investment sources is generally comprised of interest income earned on cash in the Company's bank account.
-Income earned on cash in the Company's bank account for the years ended December 31, 2017, and 2016.
-There was no interest income earned on cash in the Company's bank account for the year ended December 31, 2015.
-For the year ended December 31, 2017, \$968,256 was booked as other income resulting from the reversal of previously accrued legal invoices related to the Settlement Agreement with the law firms described in "Note 2 - Significant Accounting Policies - Legal Fees" and is included in Other income from non-investment sources.
+However, for the year ended December 31, 2018, the Company entered into a confidential settlement agreement effective November 27, 2018 with a former vendor/provider of services in which the Company received \$1,294,754 on December 4, 2018, which is included in Other income from non-investment sources.
+For the year ended December 31, 2017, \$1,060,039 was booked as other income resulting from the reversal of previously accrued legal invoices related to the Settlement Agreement with the law firms described in "Note 2 - Significant Accounting Policies - Legal Fees" and is included in Other income from non-investment sources.